xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 }
 ```

-We can wire these functions to our DOM with
+We can wire these functions to our DOM with:

 ```js
 const element = document.getElementById('app');